Traveling with Children

 If your child has a chronic illness or a weak immune system, talk to your healthcare

 provider about special travel precautions you will need to take.

-If your child is an older adolescent traveling in a student group, consider the need
+If your child is an older teen traveling in a student group, consider the need for

-for counseling regarding the treatment of common travel-related illnesses, the risks
+counseling about the treatment of common travel-related illnesses, the risks of sexually

-of sexually transmitted diseases, prevention of sexual assault, and drug and alcohol
+transmitted infections (STIs), prevention of sexual assault, and drug and alcohol

 use during international travel.